erikronstrom/remus/README.md

 Three types of pitches are supported:

-* Absolute frequencies (in Hertz) OR Mel-ish/float MIDI note number
+* Exact tone-height (in *mmel* units, see below)
-* Tone-height category (number of units, usually semitones, above C0)
+* Tone-height category (in *tcu* above C0)
-* Structural pitch category, i.e. tones including "spelling" (F# ≠ Gb)
+* Structural pitch category, i.e. tones including “spelling” (F# ≠ Gb)

+Exact tone-height is measured in *mmel*, which is a floating-point number corresponding to MIDI note numbers.
+Examples (at concert pitch 440 Hz): 0.0 = C0 = 16.35 Hz, 69.0 = A4 = 440 Hz.

+Tone-height category is measured in *tcu* (Tone-height Category Units), which defaults to 24 per octave (quarter tones), but that may be overridden per song or even locally in e.g. a specific voice.
+Note that the default setting implies `midiNoteNumber = units / 2`.
+Note that tone-height category must be an integer.
+If higher resolution is needed, the pitch resolution should be changed, globally or locally.

-Structural pitches are stored as [Intervals](# Interval) relative to C0
+Structural pitch categories are stored as [Intervals](# Interval) relative to C0

 *(Possible extensions: pitch-class/chroma, i.e. tone-height without octave information, and corresponding tonal representation without octave)*

-Note that more than one of the pitch types can be simultanously present in the same Pitch object.
-For example, an imported MIDI file will only have tone-heights set, while tonal categorization data may be added later by some analysis process.
+**Note** that more than one of the pitch types can be simultaneously present in the same Pitch object.
+For example, an imported MIDI file will only have tone-heights set, while structural pitch categories may be added later by some analysis process.

 #### Additional data

 The tone-height and tonal representations can be complemented by a value for *pitch deviation* in cents.
+This is stored in the property `pitchDeviation`.

+#### TODO

-Vibrato (min/max pitch)
+* Vibrato (min/max pitch)
-“Pitch envelope”
+* “Pitch envelope”
-Glissando
+* Glissando

 #### Coercing

 In places where a pitch is expected, the following inputs can be coerced to a pitch (using Pitch.coerce):

-* Strings of tonal pitches in scientific notation (e.g. "Ab4" or "C3")
+* Strings of structural pitch categories in scientific notation (e.g. "Ab4" or "C3")
-* Strings of frequencies (e.g. "440 Hz")
+* Strings of frequencies (e.g. `"440 Hz"`), converted to *mmel*
+* Strings of exact pitches in tcu (e.g. `"69 mmel"`)
+* Strings of tone-height categories (e.g. `"136 tcu"`)
+* Integers, interpreted as tone-height category in *tcu*
-* Numbers, interpreted as tone-height
+* Floating point numbers, interpreted as exact tone-height in *mmel*
-* An [interval](# Interval), interpreted as relative to C0
+* An [Interval](# Interval) object, interpreted as relative to C0
+* A list of a number and a string, which is interpreted as `[value, unit]`.
+Valid units are `Hz`, `mmel` and `tcu`.
 * A list of two numbers, which is first coerced to an [interval](# Interval)

 #### Questions